How to Install Odoo on Ubuntu

 Step 4: Install and Configure PostgreSQL

-Press Y when prompted to continue.
-Once the installation finishes, create a Postgres user with the same name from the previous step:
+3. Create a Postgres user with the same name as in the previous step:

 sudo su - postgres -c "createuser -s odoo"